Ayyanaruto/codeshot/README.md

 - Automatic rotation when files exceed 10MB
 - Configurable via `LOG_FILE` environment variable

-For detailed logging configuration, see [docs/LOGGING.md](docs/LOGGING.md).

-## �📄 License
+## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing